If you’ve been up to speed on your hair game, deep conditioning natural hair shouldn’t be a strange or new phenomenon.

 You can deep condition your hair without heat if you like but from my experience as well as research, applying heat helps the treatment penetrate your hair shaft and work even better.

 You don’t need a professional hair steamer to achieve salon effects if you can’t afford it.
-You can wrap a damp hot towel around your hair or use a heating cap like Hair Therapy Cordless Wrap or a tabletop steamer like Secura Table Top Steamer.
+You can wrap a damp hot towel around your hair.

 9 Best Tips for Deep Conditioning Natural Hair

 - Apply the deep conditioner on damp hair, not dripping wet hair as the conditioner won’t penetrate properly.